Stuycs-K/final-project-8-fangl-lia/WORKLOG.md

 ball around the table\*\*\* before breaking or after a foul.
 - Rules of 8 ball pool account for winning, losing, fouling, and determining groups.
-- Player icons glow, and respective racks are outlined based on whose turn it is.
+- Player avatars glow, and respective racks are outlined based on whose turn it is.
+- A cue stick that adjusts rotation and position in real time and glows in sync with the player avatars.
-- Racks near player icons fill and empty based on the determined groups and what balls have been potted already.
+- Racks near player avatars fill and empty based on the determined groups and what balls have been potted already.
 - Sounds indicate the start of a game, ball collisions, potting balls, and the end of each turn.